PinkDiamond1/webqark/README.md

 ## Freezing tokens

-The primary purpose of this repo for now is to be able to easily freeze tokens of a given wallet accessed by a mnemonic phrase.
+The primary purpose of this repo for now is to be able to easily freeze tokens of a given wallet accessed by MEWconnect protocol.
-This gives easy freezability functions for wallets created by MEW mobile wallet for example.
+This gives easy freezability functions for wallets created by MEW mobile wallet.

 ## How to use